tophat/codewatch/README.md

 > This project is currently deprecated and may be archived.
-If you're looking for something similar, you could try [bellybutton](https://github.com/hchasestevens/bellybutton) or [writing a custom checking in pylint instead](http://pylint.pycqa.org/en/latest/how_tos/custom_checkers.html).
+If you're looking for something similar, you could try [bellybutton](https://github.com/hchasestevens/bellybutton) or [writing a custom checker in pylint instead](http://pylint.pycqa.org/en/latest/how_tos/custom_checkers.html).

 <div align="center">
 <a href="https://github.com/tophat/codewatch">